pratyushjain99/Project4-pratyusj/README.md

 # Project 4
-- **Assigned: Friday March 6**
+- **Assigned: Friday October 23**
-- **Task 0 Due: Friday March 20, 11:59pm**
+- **Task 0 Due: Friday October 30, 11:59pm**
-- **Task 1&2 Due: Friday April 3, 11:59pm**
+- **Task 1&2 Due: Friday November 13, 11:59pm**

-***Note***: *A week is given to complete Task 0 that does __not__ include Spring Break.
-Two additional weeks are given to complete Tasks 1 & 2.
-The Project is made available before Spring Break in case you want to get started, but it is not expected that you do so.
-Enjoy your Spring Break however you choose to spend it!*

 ### Project Topics: Mobile to Cloud application

 This project has 3 tasks:
-- Task 0 involves researching, selecting, and demonstrating using a 3rd party API that you will use in Task 1&2, and writing and reading from a nosql-database-as-a-service.
+- Task 0 involves researching, selecting, and demonstrating that you can successfully use the technologies you plan to in your project.
-- Task 1 will build on the Deploying to the Cloud Lab and the Android Lab.
+- Task 1 will build on _Lab 3 - Creating Containers and Deploying to the Cloud Lab_ and _Lab 8 - Android Application Lab_.
 You will design and build a simple mobile application that will communicate with a RESTful web service in the cloud.
 - Task 2 will add an operations logging and analysis function to your Task 1 web service.

-When completing these tasks, the student should reflect on synchronous and asynchronous calls, event handling, remote interfaces, mobile and cloud computing.

-### Task 0: Demonstrate using a 3rd Party API and MongoDB-as-a-Service
+### Task 0: Demonstrate using chosen 3rd Party API and MongoDB-as-a-Service

 Research and choose a 3rd party API to use in Task 1 and 2.
 Be sure to read Task 1 carefully to see how you will use the API, and to understand what APIs cannot be used.
 In detail, you should satisfy the following requirements: